 The course is assessed through a piece of practical coursework (30% of the A Level) and two exam papers.
 All of these are taken at the end of Year 13.
-Students should have a minimum Grade 6 in GCSE Media Studies or GCSE English Literature and GCSE English Language Grade 6.
+Students should have a minimum Grade 6 in GSCE Media Studies and GCSE English Language Grade 6.